webwallet/api-old/README.md

   An identifier that represents a possible source or destination of a transaction.

 - **Transaction Request**
-  A document that specifies the source, destination, amount and currency of a transaction.
+  A message that specifies the source, destination, amount and currency of a transaction.

 - **Transaction Record**
   A document that gathers all information required for a transaction request to be included in a transaction chain.